The Academic Resource Center is where you’ll find:

 We can’t guarantee you will get an A on a paper, and we can’t tell you what your professor will think about a paper.
-We can’t write or rewrite your paper for you, and we can’t correct all of your problems in 30 minutes.
+We can’t write or rewrite your paper for you, and we can’t solve all of your problems in 30 minutes.
 We are here to help you become a more effective writer, not to do your work for you.
-Tutors are trained to facilitate your learning.
+Mentors are trained to facilitate your learning.
 It’s up to you to make it happen.

 Can I drop off my paper and pick it up later?

-No. We ask that you stay and work with a tutor so your meeting will be a learning process.
+No. We ask that you stay and work with a mentor so your meeting will be a learning process.

 Will the ARC proofread my paper?

 No. However, we will read through your paper with you, helping you identify mechanical errors and showing you how to correct them.
 That way, you will learn to find and correct those mistakes for yourself in the future.

 I'm an international student and English is not my native language.
 Can the ARC help me?

-ARC tutors can help you identify grammatical and language problems in your papers and other assignments.
+ARC mentors can help you identify grammatical and language problems in your papers and other assignments.
 As an international student, you are encouraged to take full advantage of the ARC’s resources as you adjust to college life in the United States.